-Many spouses don’t want to have their ex-spouses benefiting in the event of their death so changing your beneficiary is important yet an often overlooked detail during separation and divorce.
-Provided that you set up your spouse as a revocable beneficiary (removable) versus irrevocable (non-removable) this can be changed by a simple call to your insurance advisor.
+Many spouses don’t want to have their ex-spouses benefiting in the event of their death, so changing your beneficiary is important yet an often overlooked detail during separation and divorce.
+Provided that you set up your spouse as a revocable beneficiary (removable) versus irrevocable (non-removable), a simple call can change this to your insurance advisor.
 If you have your ex-spouse set as your irrevocable beneficiary, you will be unable to change this unless the policy is cancelled, lapses or your spouses agrees to the change in writing.

 So if you don’t want to face this obstacle in the event of a marriage breakdown, always designate your spouse as a revocable beneficiary.

 Insurance can play an important role during a divorce.
 Pay attention to the following areas of insurance when getting married, separated or going through a divorce:

 - Child and spousal support insured from illness, disability and death

 - Cash value of life insurance as a marital asset

 Invest the time to understand its impact that insurance potentially has on your family while going through a divorce.